The agrément process and other formalities relating to bilateral heads of mission

 At this meeting, the Chief of Protocol will give an overview of the functioning of the Canadian Government and of the Department of Foreign Affairs, Trade and Development.
 The Chief of Protocol will also briefly explain the scenario for the presentation ceremony to the Governor General or, for High Commissioners who recognize Her Majesty the Queen as their Head of State, the meeting with the Prime Minister at which their Letter of Introduction is presented.

-Following presentation of credentials, Heads of Mission may arrange visits directly with elected officials.
+Following presentation of credentials, Heads of Mission may arrange visits directly with elected officials, appear at, or convene public events and give media interviews.
 It is not customary for Heads of Mission to pay courtesy calls on the following: the Prime Minister, the Minister of Foreign Affairs, the Minister of International Trade and the Minister of International Development and La Francophonie.
 However, should Heads of Mission wish to raise a matter of substance with any of the above, they should request an appointment through the responsible geographic bureau.

 For the above visits, it is not customary for the Head of Mission to be accompanied by his/her spouse.